jxnl/blog/docs/things.md

 ## Home and Objects

-Here are some stuff i like
+Here are some stuff i like, this is a work in progress, will add images as i get them.

 - Chikuseiko Charcoal Incense
 - Cast Iron Incense Holder